DHBern/HistFalk-OralHistoryArchive/README.md

 ```

 `-p` ist for port-forwarding - the Jekyll server runs on port 4000, so we forward this port to get access from outside the docker container.
-If the container should be removed as soon as it stops, add `-rm` after `run` (this won't harm the Docker image).
+If the container should be removed as soon as it stops, add `--rm` after `run` (this won't harm the Docker image).
 If you want to run the container in detached mode, add `-d`.
 Like this, you won't see the output - it runs in background.
 `sudo` is needed, if you didn't activate rootless mode (<https://docs.docker.com/engine/security/rootless/>).
 You can check this with `docker images`.